Pneumocystis Jirovecii (Tissue, Fluid)

 How do I get ready for this test?

-You'll need to avoid eating and drinking for at least six to 12 hours before the test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You'll need to avoid eating and drinking for at least 6 to 12 hours before the test.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 - Hanrahan, John, MD